la2050/archive/_projects/2016/mobile-stem-project-is-a-school-based-initiative-designed-to-eliminate-disparities-in-stem-education.md

   learner-centered.
 The learning experiences actively engage students in inquiry-based and problem-solving practices to achieve depth of core ideas in the disciplines of science.
+project_proposal_impact:
+  - Proficiency in English and Language Arts and Math
+  - Early education
+  - Student education pipeline
+  - Youth unemployment and underemployment
 category: learn
 body_class: blueberry